Confronting Dehumanization and Baseless Hate

-The world of I and it doesn't have to include hatred, but there is always some amount of dehumanization involved.
-To be approached the way Bruni was approached, as nothing more than an example of a category or a type (and a contemptible one at that), is a painful kind of I and it experience.
+The world of I and it doesn't have to include hatred, but it always contains some amount of dehumanization.
+To be approached the way Bruni was approached, as nothing more than an example of a category or a type (and in many cases, a contemptible one at that), is a painful kind of I and it experience.
 While writing the column in question, perhaps what Bruni referred to as his “sloppiness” was an example of momentarily entering that world of I and it and relating to others in the same way—as “a category, as a type.”

 Rabbi Wolpe* shared with me that in response to the effects of “baseless hatred,” Jewish mystic Rav Kook taught that the way to restore ourselves and repair the world is with “baseless love.”

 I began to wonder about the difference between baseless love and love that makes sense and realized that it is easy to love those who love us reliably and unreservedly.
 It is easy to love those who love us exactly as we wish to be loved.
 It is easy to love those for whom we hold no resentment, no bitterness, no disappointment, no disdain.
 These are people it makes sense to love.